erikduisheev/flight-optimizer/README.md

 # flight-optimizer
-Package that searchs for the cheapest airplane flights per kilometer
+Package that searches for the cheapest airplane flights per kilometer